-Double Boiled Superior Bird’s Nest served with Almond Cream, Coconut milk, and crystal sugar (HK$450) was a decadent, almost US$60 dessert that I had to try.
+Double Boiled Superior Bird’s Nest served with Almond Cream, Coconut milk, and crystal sugar (HK$640) was a decadent, almost US$80 dessert that I had to try.
 It was awesome.
 The birds nest had a very smooth texture and I was able to blend in my desired level of high quality add ins, Coconut, Rock Sugar, and Almond Cream.

 Crispy sesame balls (HK $48) with sweet potato and pickled ginger was an innovative version of the classic.
 It possessed a thin skin and some unique flavors.

-Portuguese Egg Tars (52) were fresh out of the oven, tiny but soft and excellent.
+Portuguese Egg Tars (HK$52) were fresh out of the oven, tiny but soft and excellent.
 The next best thing to visiting Macau.

 Dessert Sampler (HK$80) consisted of 5 items from their dessert menu, Chilled Coffee pudding layers, Baked Walnut puff, Chilled Mango and Sago Cream with Pomelo, Chilled Osmanthus rolls flavored with green tea, and Sweetened almond crea with egg white.
 All items were very good.

 We also got the complimentary desserts with awesome but delicate lotus seed paste filled pastries and multilayered coconut pudding.
 2010 included a delicate and not super sweet Osmanthus jello.

 Steamed Shanghainese Pork Dumplings with crab meat (HK$48) came with 4 elegantly decorated dumplings.
 Having come from Shanghai a couple days prior, we tasted better ones for a lot less.